spacetelescope/awesimsoss/README.rst

 .. figure:: awesimsoss/img/1D_planet.png
    :alt: The input transmission spectrum

-And here are some parameters for our planetary system:
+And here are some orbital parameters for our planetary system using `batman <https://www.cfa.harvard.edu/~lkreidberg/batman/>`_:

 .. code-block:: python